Number of partners: 35 Number of associates: 18 Number of consultants: 5

 For over 60 years, Mathews Dinsdale has represented employers in all areas of workplace law.

-The Firm has established offices coast-to-coast in British Columbia, Alberta, Ontario and Nova Scotia to better service employers across Canada.
+The Firm is the only labour and employment law firm in Canada with offices coast-to-coast, in British Columbia, Alberta, Ontario and Nova Scotia, allowing us to better serve employers across Canada.

 Since 1956, the Firm’s lawyers have been involved in many of the cases that have shaped and redefined the landscape of workplace law in Canada.
 Mathews Dinsdale was the first law firm in Canada, and one of the first in North America, to exclusively provide labour and employment law services to employers.